2026-04-22 · 4 MIN READ

 Rule two: humans review the diffs, not the chatter.
 The interesting artifact is always the patch.
 If you find yourself reading agent transcripts to understand what changed, the agents are writing the wrong things to memory.

 Rule three: keep the gaming card out of the AI lane.
-Two mid-range cards that stay out of each other's way beat one big card that is always being preempted by something rendering frames.
+Pin the AI work to the cards you can spare and leave the one driving your monitor alone — a job that never fights a game for the GPU finishes without either one stuttering.
 Boring infrastructure, boring deploys, interesting work in the middle.
 That is the whole arc.

 - 01claude-flow